mdn/content/files/en-us/web/api/dommatrixreadonly/dommatrixreadonly/index.md

 ### Parameters

 - `init` {{optional_inline}}
-  - : Either a string containing a sequence of numbers or an array of integers specifying the matrix you want to create.
+  - : Either a string containing a sequence of numbers or an array of numbers specifying the matrix you want to create.

 ## Specifications